BizMiner Frequently Asked Questions (FAQs)

 Q: How often is BizMiner data updated?
 When do the updates typically occur?

-A: BizMiner updates content twice a year, usually in May and November.
+A: BizMiner updates content twice a year, usually in June and December.
 Each release updates our content by six months.
+The Industry Market series and Competitive Analyzer series include monthly updates of key industry trends metrics specific to the selected market area.

-For example, the November 2010 release includes real-time data through the end of Q2 2010.
-In general, published analysis lags the actual time series by about five to six months.
-This is due to the time required to wait for the completion of financial statements and other reporting, then to access, filter, clean, analyze, format and publish raw data from more than 12 million US firms and a variety of other sources.
-By contrast, most BizMiner competitors had not yet released data beyond year end 2009 by the time BizMiner had published data through Q2 2010.
+For example, the June 2016 release includes real-time data through year.
+(The monthly IMR and CMA update tables lags by only 2-3 months at all times.)
+This is due to the time required to wait for the completion of financial statements and other reporting, then to access, filter, clean, analyze, format and publish raw data from more than 13 million US operationsand a variety of other sources.
+By contrast, most BizMiner competitors had not yet released data beyond year end 2014 by the time BizMiner had published data through year-end 2015.

 In general, the more granular the data that is presented (by metric, industry and area), the longer the process takes.
 This is why the government, for example, can publish timely employment data for economic sectors in states each month, and more slowly for metro areas, while more granular industry break-outs of government data usually involve a multi-year time lag.
 BizMiner publishes data that is more timely than other analysts, with significantly more granular industry and local market selection options.